 Las Geel was discovered in 2002 © Ariadne Van Zandbergen, Africa Image Library

 When Bradt seriously revisited the idea of a Somaliland guidebook in 2010, I decided that if a first guidebook to this intriguing but unrecognised country was to be published, commercially viable or not, I wasn’t going to pass up the opportunity to write it.

-A year later, having visited Somaliland and written the guidebook, I’m truly glad I went for it.
-It’s not that I harbour the delusion I’ve stumbled on the next big travel thing – hell no, it’s way too unpolished and unpredictable for that – but that I had the opportunity to explore and document a country uncompromised by any semblance of a tourist industry.
-Somaliland – much like Uganda in the late 1980s, or Ethiopia in the early 1990s – is memorable not so much for any individual sightseeing opportunities, but for its capacity, by turns rewarding and frustrating, to make visitors experience it entirely on its own terms.
+I’m truly glad I went for it.
+It’s not that I harboured the delusion I’d stumbled on the next big travel thing – hell no, Somaliland was then, as it is now, way too unpolished and unpredictable for that – but that I had the opportunity to explore and document a country uncompromised by any semblance of a tourist industry.
+And even today, eight years later, despite a recent hotel and restaurant boom in the capital Hargeisa, Somaliland retains the feel of a land apart and undiscovered, memorable not so much for any individual sightseeing opportunities, but for its capacity, by turns rewarding and frustrating, to make visitors experience it entirely on its own terms.